 Climate Committees Making Advances in Diversity and Inclusion

-Key figures in the University at Albany's strategic initiative on diversity and inclusion: Paul Millard, chair of the CEAS Climate Committee, at left, and psychologist Elena Gordis, chair of the Psychology group within the CAS Climate Committee, at right, with Kelly Mack, center, VP for Undergraduate STEM Education at the Association of American Colleges & Universities, who will lead a best practices workshop at the University on May 28.
+Key figures in the University's strategic initiative on diversity and inclusion: Paul Millard, chair of the CEAS Climate Committee, at left, and psychologist Elana Gordis, chair of the Psychology group within the CAS Climate Committee, at right, with Kelly Mack, center, VP for Undergraduate STEM Education at the Association of American Colleges & Universities, who will lead a best practices workshop at University on May 28.

 ALBANY, N.Y.
-(May 8, 2020) — President Rodríguez’s commitment to advancing the University’s diversity and inclusion strategic priorities — a commitment reaffirmed in his April 29 Spring Address — is being translated into action by nine climate committees formed by the Office of Diversity and Inclusion (ODI).
+(May 8, 2020) — President Rodríguez’s commitment to advancing the University’s diversity and inclusion strategic priorities — a commitment reaffirmed in his April 29 Spring Address — is being translated into action by nine climate committees formed by the Office of Diversity and Inclusion (ODI) in collaboration with UAlbany college deans.

 Representing colleges and other units at UAlbany, these groups are creating initiatives that examine their current progress on diversity and inclusion, both in relation to other units on campus and similar units outside at other institutions.
 The committees’ shared goals: Identify their challenges and formulate corrective actions that move each unit and the entire campus forward.